Mixing in two-dimensional shear flow with smooth fluctuations: Fourier transform

-There are singular points in the $\eta$ complex plane, where two of eigenvalues have the same values.
-In particular, the 0th eigenvalue coincides with the next 1st eigenvalue in the points $\eta-1\approx \pm2.1 \pm 1.6i$, and the next two, 1st and 2nd eigenvalues with the largest real parts are equal to each other in the points $\eta-1\approx\pm 5.0$.
-In the vicinity of each singularity, the corresponding eigenvalues belong to two sheets of a square-root-like singularity.
+There are singular points in $\eta$ complex plane, where a pair of eigenvalue branches, $\gamma_i(\eta)$ and $\gamma_j(\eta)$ approaching to same value.
+In particular, the 0th eigenvalue coincides with the next 1st eigenvalue at points $\eta-1\approx \pm2.1 \pm 1.6i$, and the next two, 1st and 2nd eigenvalues with the smallest real parts are equal to each other in the points $\eta-1\approx\pm 5.0$.
+In the vicinity of such point, each of the corresponding eigenvalues acts as a one of two branches of a square-root-like singularity.
 It is important that the singularities produce zero contributions to the inverse Fourier transform

 at large $|\varrho|$.
-Let us take negative $\varrho$, then one should deform two contours of integration which correspond to the involved eigenvalues as it is depicted in Figure~\ref{fig:invFourier}.
-The integrands including pre-exponents are equal to each other on the dotted parts of the deformed contours, but the directions of the integrations are opposite, so the results of the integrations along the contours' parts cancel each other.
+Let us take negative $\varrho$, then one should deform two contours of integral which correspond to the involved eigenvalues as depicted in Figure~\ref{fig:invFourier}.
+The integrands including pre-exponents, considered as analytical continuation from the real axis, are equal to each other on the dotted parts of the deformed contours, but the directions of contours are opposite, so the results of integrations along the contours' dotted parts cancel each other.
 The same is for the dashed parts of the contours.
-One can merge the contour parts marked as \textquoteleft1\textquoteright\ and \textquoteleft2\textquoteright\ into two united contours, which integrands are analytically continued from the real axis.
-Finally we conclude that if one moves all the integration contours together on the complex plane, then the presence of the singular points should be ignored.
+Because of branch points' square-root-like behavior, one can reassemble the integration contours after passing the point into new pair of contours from the pieces, which are marked as \textquoteleft1\textquoteright\ and \textquoteleft2\textquoteright\ in Fig.~\ref{fig:invFourier}.
+Therefore, we conclude that moving integration contours in the pairs on the complex plane allows one not consider such singular branch points.